 One bite was all it took and I was hooked ever since.
 Surprised?
 Well, it was an even bigger surprise when we asked for the bill, it was quite a hefty price but it was worth every penny!

 Following the great meal, I was curious to find out more about sashimi, especially about the bluefin tuna.
 So here are the few facts I found out!
 For example, in Japanese, the term “tuna” is widely known as “Maguro”.
 Also, it’s perhaps the best known and most commonly eaten fish in all of the sushi dinings.
 With that being said, you will be able to easily find many Japanese restaurants serving tuna or bluefin tuna.

 If you happen to sit at the sushi bar, most likely you will be able to see a slab of Maguro displayed behind the glass.
-But have you ever noticed there are actually three shades of colour with Akami (lean) tuna being the darkest red, slightly lighter one is Chutoro (medium-fatty tuna) and the lightest and smoothest-looking of the three, Ootoro (fatty tuna)?
+But have you ever noticed there are actually three shades of colour?
+I was told that there are actually 3 main grades of tuna that are commonly served and much-loved by Japanese foodies including Akami (lean) tuna being the darkest red, slightly lighter one is Chutoro (medium-fatty tuna) and the lightest and smoothest-looking of the three, Ootoro (fatty tuna).

 1. Akami (Lean Tuna)

 Akami is the most commonly used and available part of tuna in many Japanese restaurants, the reason being it is the main part of a tuna fish.
 Again, you will be able to easily tell Akami apart solely by its darker-reddish colour.
 In terms of texture and taste, Akami is the leanest part of tuna and is described to be meatier and has a bolder taste profile.
 In a Japanese restaurant, Akami is found most often served as sushi, sashimi and sushi rolls.